Comedy, Quantified

 Featured Insight

 Seinfeld beats The Office on per-joke craft and on impact.
-But The Office edges ahead on our Humor Index.
-Why?
-Because the Humor Index rewards consistency and peak density — reaching elite comedy without dropping below average.
+But The Office edges ahead on our Humor Index — because the index rewards consistency and peak density.
 A show with fewer weak episodes beats one with higher highs but more clunkers.
-And the gap that matters is small: from The Office down, the chasing pack sits within about two points — well inside each other's 95% intervals.
+And the gap that matters is small: from The Office down, the chasing pack sits inside each other's 95% intervals.

 The Office